SirGnip/ClipDashboard/notes.md

     - buffer
         - x append/prepend system clipboard to selected buffers (if I want to incrementally build up a long clipboard buffer entry)
         - x replace
         - insert after selected (don't want to do "before selected" because then I could never insert anything at the end of the list.
-The combinaton of "after selected" and "store at head" lets me put stuff anywhere
+The combination of "after selected" and "store at head" lets me put stuff anywhere
         - x reorder
         - variable substitution that can reference other buffers (by index? indexes can change easily.
 Some tagging mechanism by color? icon? assigned number? initial text?)